-In an industry that relies on self promotion, it’s not as easy as you might think to spot a narcissist; they initially don’t often come across as manipulative or self centered.
-Dr. Lopez De Victoria describes extreme narcissists as being able to portray themselves in many ways to attract others to get what they want, including: being the likeable “nice person;” being the “proper diplomatic” person that appears to care (but really does not); and of course, being the charming person.
+In an industry that relies on self promotion, it’s not as easy as you might think to spot narcissistic real estate agents.
+They initially don’t often come across as manipulative or self centered.
+Dr. Lopez De Victoria describes.
+Extreme narcissists as being able to portray themselves in many ways to attract others to get what they want.
+They will seem likeable and be the “nice person.”
+They may often seem to be the “proper diplomatic” person.
+They often appear to care about you, but it is not authentic empathy.
+And of course, they are often a charming person.

 Dr. Lopez De Victoria says that having some amount of narcissism is normal and even healthy.
 So even though most agents are not extreme narcissists, it does not address the remorse expressed by some about the agents they chose.
 Even though industry experts recommend interviewing several agents before buying or listing a home, the majority of home buyers and sellers do not.
 According to the National Association of Realtors® 2014 Highlights of the Profile of Buyers and Sellers (realtor.rog), 70% of home sellers and about 66% of home buyers only contacted one agent before listing or buying a home.
 Regardless of the remorse expressed by home buyers and sellers about their agent, maybe they would have chosen to work with other agents if given the chance.